 The first thing to consider is that there really isn't such a thing as "free."

-When you purchase hosting, you are paying for three things, even if they aren't itemized on your bill:
+When you purchase hosting, you are paying for five things, even if they aren't itemized on your bill:

 Naturally, each one of these has a plethora of underlying expenses to whoever is providing your web hosting account: electricity, security, air conditioning, real estate, insurance, staff.

 Paying For What You Don't Use, Or Paying Too Much

 The more disk space, CPU time, and bandwidth that you actually use in your web hosting account, the more it costs the hosting provider.
 Web hosts that offer unlimited use plans have already taken this into account with their pricing structure, averaging out the actual costs across all customers.

 This means that if you are a relatively low-volume web host user, you may be paying for services that you aren't actually using.

 Conversely, if you are a fairly high-volume user, running several large websites from a single unlimited-use shared hosting plan, you are costing the hosting company money.

 Providers of "unlimited" hosting plans have a strong economic incentive to limit the amount of use each account generates, because every database query, every asset request, and every email costs them something.
 Those fractions of pennies really add up.